-We consider the case where $T$ is broken to $T^2$ with other symmetries intact, namely, $G_0 \rightarrow G $, where $G$ is generated by $\z_n^x\times\z_n^z$, $\sigma$ and $T^2$.
-Below we show the obstruction in realizing such a symmetry breaking order as a local product state using the strategy laid out previously.
-We first show that the lattice symmetries $T^2$ and $\sigma$ enforces the local-product state to be ultralocal.
-Assume sites $2j_1$ and $2j_2$ (or sites $2j_1+1$ and $2j_2+1$) are entangled, then $T^2$ requires extensively many sites to be entangled, contradicting the assumption of local product state.
-If sites $2j_1$ and $2j_2+1$ are entangled, then $\sigma$ requires sites $2j_1$ and $4j_1\!-\!2j_2\!-\!1$ to be entangled. $T^2$ further requires sites $4j_1\!-\!2j_2\!-\!1$ and $6j_1-\!4j_2\!-\!2$ to be entangled.
-By iteration, we see that extensively many sites would be entangled, resulting in a contradiction again.
-So any local product state must be ultralocal.
+We now consider the symmetry breaking pattern where $T$ is broken to $T^2$ with other symmetries intact, namely, $G_0 \rightarrow G $, where $G$ is generated by $\z_n^x\times\z_n^z$, $\sigma$ and $T^2$.
+Below we show the obstruction in realizing such a symmetry-breaking order as a local product state using the diagnostic laid out previously in Sec.~\ref{sec:diagEESBO} for the short-ranged entangled EESBOs.

+We first show that the lattice symmetries $T^2$ and $\sigma$ enforces any local tensor-product description to be ultralocal.
+Recall that a local tensor-product description $|\psi\ra=\bigotimes_{i}|\psi_i\ra_{\Lambda_i}$ requires the possibly entangled cluster $|\psi_i\ra_{\Lambda_i}$ to be supported only in a {\it local} region $\Lambda_i$ which does not scale with the system size for all $i$.
+If we assume sites $2j_1$ and $2j_2$ (or sites $2j_1+1$ and $2j_2+1$) are entangled, then $T^2$ would require extensively many sites to be entangled, contradicting the assumption of the local tensor-product description.
+That is to say, to be representable by a local product state, no lattice sites labeled with even (odd) numbers can be entangled.
+Now if sites $2j_1$ and $2j_2+1$ are entangled, then $\sigma$ requires sites $2j_1$ and $4j_1\!-\!2j_2\!-\!1$ to be entangled. $T^2$ further requires sites $4j_1\!-\!2j_2\!-\!1$ and $6j_1-\!4j_2\!-\!2$ to be entangled, and we now see that two even-numbered sites have to be entangled, which would result in a contradiction again.
+So any tensor-product description must be ultralocal, \ie the size of $\Lambda_i$ is one.
 However, because the states at each site transform in projective representations of the $\z_n^x\times\z_n^z$ symmetry (recall $n \geqslant 3$), no ultralocal product state is invariant under $\z_n^x\times\z_n^z$.